-Sociology and Criminal Justice are popular majors or minors for students planning futures in such professions as law, politics, law enforcement, social work, public health, urban planning, community relations and public administration.
-Students also will find that numerous courses in criminal justice, management, marketing, business organization, labor relations, communication, journalism, recreation and nursing draw upon the principles, research techniques and findings of sociology.
+Sociology and Criminal Justice are popular majors or minors for students planning careers in such professions as law, law enforcement, social work, public health, urban planning, community relations, and public administration.
+Students also will find that numerous courses in criminal justice, management, marketing, business organization, labor relations, communication, journalism, recreation, and nursing draw upon the principles, research techniques and findings of sociology.

 A variety of career opportunities exist for our graduates in both the public and private sector.
 Our graduates have found employment in a variety of law enforcement/criminal and juvenile justice agencies at all levels and social service agencies.
 For students who go on to graduate school, professional positions in law, social work, higher education, research, and public policy and administration are available.
-In addition, undergraduate study in sociology is good preparation for business careers in local, national and international sales and marketing, and careers in law.
+In addition, undergraduate study in sociology or criminal justice is good preparation for careers in local, national, and international sales and marketing as well as law.

 Students seeking a sociology degree may choose to complete one, 3-credit academic internship, although it is not part of their degree requirements.
 Department faculty and advisors assist students with locating appropriate internship placement opportunities.
 Internships provide students the opportunity to get a “real world” experience in their field of career interest.

 A number of our recent graduates in political science have gone on to law school and careers in law.
 Others have pursued careers in politics, business, lobbying, public administration, and criminal justice.
 Other graduates have gone on to do graduate work in political science and related disciplines in pursuit of careers in education and other fields.
 One alum is currently a foreign service officer in the U.S. Department of State.